 The Significance of Cannabis Legalization in New York

-In a state with a population of more than 8.3 million people – and NYC being the world’s greatest media hub – the continued federal prohibition of cannabis would be all but over.
-And the lingering stigma of cannabis would no doubt drop dramatically for many people in the U.S. and other parts of the world.
+Aside from this social justice imperative, New York’s legalization of cannabis has other ramifications as well.
+In a state with a population of more than 8.3 million people – and NYC being the world’s greatest media hub – the continued federal prohibition of cannabis is now on its last legs.
+And the lingering stigma has been dealt its swiftest blow yet in the eyes of not just people in the U.S. but other parts of the world as well.

 Plus, New Yorkers are clearly ready for legalization.
 In a 2019 study, more than 1.3 million New Yorkers admitted to using cannabis.